 Matters reserved for the Board

 The Schedule of Matters Reserved for the Board of the Company sets down those powers reserved for the full Board of the Company and which are not delegated to the Company's Executive Directors.
 The list contains some matters which the Board cannot, as a matter of law, delegate.
-The Board may, however, appoint committees as it thinks fit to exercise certain of its powers.
+In accordance with the Company’s articles of association the Board may, however, appoint committees as it thinks fit to exercise certain of its powers.

-Specific areas of delegation are set out in terms of reference for the Audit Committee and Remuneration & Nomination Committee.
+Specific areas of delegation are set out in terms of reference for the Audit, Risk and Valuations Committee and Remuneration & Nomination Committee.

 The following list is a summary of matters that require approval of the Board: